When it comes to replacing missing teeth, you've got some options. The question is which option is right for you?

 Q. What is the minimum age for dental implants?

-A. Dental implants are stronger and more dependable than conventional bridges cemented to natural teeth, or traditional partial or full removable dentures.
+A. Implants are stronger and more dependable than conventional bridges cemented to natural teeth, or traditional partial or full removable dentures.
 However, dental implants may be used to support a bridge or dentures when multiple teeth are missing to provide better support and stability, help maintain the jaw bone, and reduce gum tissue irritation.

-Q. How long is the dental implant recovery period?
+Q. How long is the recovery period?

-A. Healing from the surgical dental implant placement procedure make take up to six months.
+A. Healing from the surgical procedure make take up to six months.
 Fitting and seating the crown or other restoration may take up to two additional months after that.
 However, every case is different, and routine follow-up appointments and regular dental check-ups will be necessary to maintain good oral health.

-Q. How long to dental implants last?
+Q. How long do they last?

 A. A dental implant restoration can remain in place and function properly for more than 40 years when proper oral hygiene is followed and regular dental check-ups are maintained.